 In time, we’ll learn how our country’s political foibles play out.
 Will the United States remain a recognizable semblance of the greatness it once possessed, or not?
 Measured from when we were at our peak to where we are now, there’s a Grand Canyon of difference.

 There was a time when we led the world into the greatest prosperity ever achieved.
-American productivity and genius had the world marveling and trying to imitate everything from our Arts, Sciences, and Culture.
+American productivity and genius had the world marveling and trying to imitate everything from our Arts, Sciences, and Culture are considered to be Grand Canyon of Difference.
 Whether I worked in Venezuela, El Salvador, Nicaragua, Senegal, Israel, Europe, or wherever, all you had to do to see and feel America’s influence was to read everyone’s T-shirts or listen to their music.
 Walk down any foreign street, and there would be a Coke sign or a Kentucky Fried Chicken eatery.
 America’s influence was everywhere.
 People wanted what we had.
 People told me they wanted to be Americans.
 Many still do because they implicitly understand what native-born Americans either no longer believe or never learned from their pampered daily lives.

 American generosity is legendary.
 We ship millions of tons of free food and grain annually.
 I remember proudly seeing warehouses full of 200-pound sacks of wheat emblazoned with the “A gift from the American People” logo.
 Sometimes, in the 90s, I saw those bags, sometimes relabeled with a different label, thanking some dictator or warlord for his beneficence.
 America knew of this practice but closed its eyes to reality.
 Why?
 That grain was now either sold when it was to have been free, or it was withheld to punish enemies or to starve populations into submission.
 We knew, and yet we allow such hypocrisy.